 Israel's Netanyahu orders schools closed, calls for unity gov't

-Israeli Prime Minister Benjamin Netanyahu on Thursday ordered most schools in the country closed as a precaution against coronavirus, and called for the formation of an emergency national unity government.
-Primary and secondary schools, with some exceptions such as special education programs, would be closed, he said.
+Israeli Prime Minister Benjamin Netanyahu on Thursday ordered most schools in the country to close as a precaution against coronavirus, and called for the formation of an emergency national unity government.
+Primary and secondary schools, with some exceptions such as special education programs, would be shut, he said.

 The Palestinian Islamist group Hamas, which controls Gaza, said it would restrict travel with Egypt and Israel for all but the most urgent cases from Friday, and anyone entering Gaza would be put under "mandatory quarantine."
 It ordered schools and universities closed until the end of March.